mschreider/myProjects/README.md

 # Hello GitHub!
-# What you'll find in my repository are applications I have made in Python 3.7
+# What you'll find here are applications I have made in Python 3.7